On the Design of Channel Shortening Demodulators for Iterative Receivers in MIMO and ISI Channels: Parameter Optimization for ISI Channel

-In this section, we extend the CS demodulators to ISI channels for all three methods.
-The difference from finite length linear vector channels is that with ISI channels the channel matrix is infinitely large, but this can be dealt with using \cite{HM91,Sze,MK}.
-The formulas for the achievable rates in (\ref{metricMIMO2}), (\ref{metricMIMO1}) and (\ref{metricMIMO3}) can be directly applied to (\ref{sm1}), but as the achievable rate $I_{\mathrm{GMI}}$ (as a function of the specified CS parameters) is then dependent on the block length $K$, we are interested in the asymptotic rate
+In this section, we extend the CS demodulators to ISI channels where the matrix $\vec{P}\!=\!\alpha\vec{I}$ and the block length $K$ is infinitely large.
+The formulas for the achievable rates in (\ref{p1metricMIMO2}), (\ref{p1metricMIMO1}) and (\ref{p1metricMIMO3}) can be directly applied to (\ref{p1sm1}), but as the achievable rate $I_{\mathrm{GMI}}$ (as a function of the specified CS parameters) is then dependent on the block length $K$, we are interested in asymptotic rate

-Ideally, in the ISI case the front-end matrices $\vec{W}$ and $\vec{V}$ correspond to linear filtering operations.
-The filters are infinitely long, but in practice filters with finite tap lengths are used.
-Therefore, we analyze the properties of $\vec{W}$ and $\vec{V}$ with a finite number of taps.
-In other words, we approximate $\vec{W}$ and $\vec{V}$ by band shaped matrices and constrain $\vec{W}$ and $\vec{V}$ to be zero outside the band.
-However, the band size can be arbitrary and sufficiently large so that we can analyze the asymptotic properties.
-The same holds for the interference cancelation matrices $\vec{T}$ and $\vec{R}$, as they are Toeplitz matrices in the ISI case and multiplying $\vec{T}$ and $\vec{R}$ with $\hat{\vec{x}}$ can be replaced by filtering operations.
-Therefore, $\vec{T}$ and $\vec{R}$ are also approximated by band shaped matrices.
-Moreover, the trellis representation matrices $\vec{F}$ and $\vec{G}$ are by definition constrained to be band shaped with a limited memory length $\nu$, and the channel matrix $\vec{H}$ itself is band shaped Toeplitz matrix.
-Therefore, in the ISI case all matrices we consider are assumed to be band shaped Toeplitz matrices.
-In \cite{HM91} a complete theoretic machinery for ISI channels is derived, and a result is that as $K\!\to\! \infty$, the linear convolution in (\ref{sm1}) can be replaced with a circular convolution.\footnote{A conceptually simple way to realize this is to insert a cyclic prefix (of ISI channel tap length $L$) and then make the observation that the cyclic prefix has vanishing impact on energy and spectral-efficiency as $K\!\to\! \infty$.} We can then let $\vec{H}$ and all other band shaped Toeplitz matrices represent circular convolutional matrices, and apply Szeg\"{o}'s eigenvalue distribution theorem \cite{Sze} in order to evaluate $\bar{I}$.
+Ideally, in the ISI case the front-end matrix $\vec{V}$ and IC matrix $\vec{R}$ correspond to linear filtering operations and the filters are infinitely long, but in practice filters with finite tap lengths are used.
+Therefore, we analyze the properties of $\vec{V}$, $\vec{R}$ (and $\vec{W}$, $\vec{T}$) with a finite number of taps and approximate them by band-shaped Toeplitz matrices.
+Furthermore, the trellis representation matrix $\vec{G}$ (and $\vec{F}$), and channel matrix $\vec{H}$ are also band-shaped Toeplitz matrices.
+Therefore, in the ISI case all matrices we consider are assumed to be band-shaped Toeplitz matrices, and the band size can be arbitrary and sufficiently large so that we can analyze the asymptotic properties.
+In \cite{HM91} a complete theoretic machinery for ISI channels is derived and a result is that, as $K\!\to\! \infty$ the linear convolution in (\ref{p1sm1}) can be replaced with a circular convolution.